jeroneSamari/P0-JS-Person201/README.md

 When you fork and clone the project, you'll be working primarily within the `src` folder with `.java` files beginning with `Person201.java`.
 You will modify two programs/classes (`Person201.java` and `Person201Utilities.java`), and will run `Person201Demo.java` to see if your changes are working.
 Then you will create a new program called `Person201Finder.java`.

 The following subsections sections detail the specific action items you should take while completing this project.
-To see the details for a section, just click the small arrow to expand the information, or click the small arrow again to collapse those details.

 ### Run Person201Demo